 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Support the hospital with a donation that helps kids get the care they need.

-In addition to diagnosing and treating the disease, we maintain close ties with family support groups that provide families facing similar challenges with additional support and helpful educational information.
+In addition to diagnosing and treating these disorders, we maintain close ties with a number of family support groups that provide families facing similar challenges with additional support and helpful educational information.